gdi-de/apworkshop2026_ldtutorial/Trinkwasserbrunnen.md

 ### Instance labels

 Local identifiers also make for good components of instance labels.
-We might label a single water fountain merely "1", but maybe a better variant would be to name it "Brunnen {nummer}" in German and "water fountain {nummer}" in English.
+We might label a single water fountain simply "1", but a better approach would be to name it "Brunnen {nummer}" in German and "water fountain {nummer}" in English.
 We preserve the local identifier and add a more human-readable notion of a label at the same time.

 > [!CAUTION]
 > Many vocabularies provide properties for labels.
-Despite rdfs:label being the most prominent choice, the correct choide of a label property depends on several factors:
+Despite [rdfs:label](http://www.w3.org/2000/01/rdf-schema#label) being the most prominent choice, the correct choice of a label property depends on several factors:
 > - Is it one label or are there many?
 For many, consider e.g. [skos:prefLabel](http://www.w3.org/2004/02/skos/core#prefLabel) [skos:altLabel](http://www.w3.org/2004/02/skos/core#altLabel)
 > - Is the label to be considered a title?
 Then maybe a more specific property like [dc:title](http://purl.org/dc/terms/title) is a better choice
-> - Is it a very specific label which makes sense only in a specific context?
-Consider extending rdfs:label to create your own specific label property
+> - Is it a very specific label that makes sense only in a specific context?
+Consider extending [rdfs:label](http://www.w3.org/2000/01/rdf-schema#label) to create your own specific label property

 > [!NOTE]
 > **CHOICE:** We treat baumnummer as the local identifier for this dataset.
 The identifier becomes part of the instance label in German and English.
 We choose the property [rdfs:label](http://www.w3.org/2000/01/rdf-schema#label) to designate the label because only one type of label is present.